 Basic needs security rates for impacted groups at CHC are generally similar to or lower than those at CCCs, with a few exceptions (see Table 3).
-Food insecurity was higher for CHC students who were parttime students, students without children, and married or partnered students.
+Food insecurity was higher for CHC students who were part-time students, students without children, and married or partnered students.
 Housing insecurity was higher for CHC students who were independent students, those without a Pell Grant, students without children, students in relationships, individuals who have been in foster care, those not in the military, and those without a criminal record.
-Homelessness rates were higher for CHC students, those not in foster care, non-military students, employed students, and those without a criminal record.
+Homelessness rates were higher for CHC students who were dependent students, students with children, non-single parents, married or partnered students, those not in foster care, non-military students, employed students, and those without a criminal record.